WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 ### .NET Standard 2.1 Support

 This release continues our .NET Standard journey; upgrading from 2.0 to 2.1 AND upgrading ALL of the Meadow projects to .NET Standard 2.1 for better code compatibility and cross-platform support.

 #### Upgrading Projects

-[need instructions for upgrading Meadow Apps and Libraries]
+Meadow app projects will need to be updated from .NET 4.7.2 to .NET Standard 2.1 and requires some minor updates to the .csproj file.
+[Checkout our blog post on updating Meadow projects for details](https://blog.wildernesslabs.co/update-meadow-app-from-net-framework-to-net-standard/).

 ### Web Request Memory Leak

 The memory leak that caused Meadow applications that made lots of web requests crash has been largely eliminated.
-We've now had Meadow applications successfully run over 100,000 web requests without failure!.
+We've now had Meadow applications successfully run over 100,000 web requests without failure!

 ### SSL/HTTPs Debug Spew